-- (a) All organizations in the United Nations system should participate in implementing the Programme for the Decade. - (b) At the Regional level, the United Mations Regional Commissions and existing intergovernmental commissions should play an important role in stimulating national action through the development of regional programmes for the Decade. - (1) Where they have not yet done so, the regional commissions should create appropriate machinery such as regional standing committees, following the guidelines of the World Plan of Action, article 207. - (ii) Regional bureaux and/or regional research and training centres should also be established in each region.
-1
+- (a) All organizations in the United Nations system should participate in implementing the Programme for the Decade. - (b) At the Regional level, the United Nations Regional Commissions and existing intergovernmental commissions should play an important role in stimulating national action through the development of regional programmes for the Decade. - (i) Where they have not yet done so, the regional commissions should create appropriate machinery such as regional standing committees, following the guidelines of the World Plan of Action, article 207. - (ii) Regional bureaux and/or regional research and training centres should also be established in each region.2 - (c) Establishment of the International Institute for Research and Training for the Advancement of Women in 1977 in accordance with Economic and Social Council resolution 1998 (LX). - (d) In accordance with the ECOSOC resolution 1998 (LX) the International Institute for Research and Training for the Advancement of Women should work in close collaboration with all relevant organizations without the United Nations system.
+In particular, it should co-ordinate its activities with those of the regional centres and regional economic commissions and other regional intergovernmental organizations. - (e) The activities of the International Research and Training Institute for the Advancement of Women should not be restricted to research but should be part of general methodological and research process in order that the International Institute will be of major assistance in programming aimed at the integration of women in development.
+It should:

-^{1/} The African Training and Research Centre for Vomen already exists in Addis Ababa.
+2 The African Training and Research Centre for Women already exists in Addis Ababa.
 The Asian Institute for Research and Training will shortly be established in Teheran.